-If you have had a recent cold or upper respiratory tract infection, this could be causing the blockage.
-Your ears will usually unblock after the congestion clears up but if they don’t, you should consult a medical professional.
-For blockages related to excessive earwax, your local Earworx registered nurse is here to help.
+Another cause of blocked ears can be from having a recent cold or upper respiratory tract infection.
+The ears will usually unblock after the congestion resolves, but when symptoms persist, consult a medical professional.
+For blockages related to excessive earwax, your local Earworx Registered Nurse is here to help.

-Earwax build-up, also known as excessive or impacted earwax is present in 1 in 10 children and 1 in 20 adults..
-One-third of the geriatric or developmentally delayed populations will also experience this condition.
+Earwax build-up, also known as excessive or impacted earwax is present in 1 in 10 children and 1 in 20 adults.
+One-third of the geriatric or developmentally delayed populations may also experience this condition.

 - Use hearing aids

 - Have naturally hairy, narrow or curvy ear canals

 - Try to remove earwax with objects like cotton buds or ear candles

 - Have a genetic disposition to excessive earwax

 - Work in dirty or dusty environments

 Swimmer’s ear can contribute to a feeling of blocked ears.
 Water may become trapped behind ear wax after swimming, which can lead to ‘otitis externa’ or acute inflammation of the external ear canal.
 A trip to the GP will be required for diagnosis and management.
 The ear may be inflamed, sore, itchy as well as feeling blocked.